dzenbot/NSManagedObjectContext-Hydrate/README.md

 ## To-Do's
-- Multiple-hydrations at a time (Gran Central Dispatch or NSOperationQueue)
+- Multiple-hydrations at a time.
-- Key-value mapping à la RESTKit (by assigning a collection of object keys matching the JSON keys)
+- More entity types support for CSV parsing.
-- CSV importing
+- Refactor Refactor Refactor!

 ## License